Jill Freedman

 Jill Freedman (October 19, 1939 – October 9, 2019) was an American documentary photographer and street photographer.
 She was based in New York City.

 Early life and education

-Freedman was Jewish and born in the Squirrel Hill neighborhood of Pittsburgh to a traveling salesman and a nurse.
-As an adult Freedman photographed extensively in Ireland, quipping "I’m Jewish, but I adopted Ireland as my own old country".
+Freedman was born in the Squirrel Hill neighborhood of Pittsburgh to a traveling salesman and a nurse.
+As an adult Freedman photographed extensively in Ireland, quipping "I'm Jewish, but I adopted Ireland as my own old country".
 In 1961, Freedman graduated from the University of Pittsburgh with a major in sociology.
 In 1964 Freedman came to New York City and had several temporary jobs including advertising copywriter.
 She only discovered photography while experimenting with a friend's camera.

 Career

 After college, Freedman went to Israel, where she worked on a Kibbutz.
 She ran out of money and sang to make a living; she continued singing in Paris and on a television variety show in London.

 Freedman arrived in New York City in 1964, and worked in advertising and as a copywriter.
 As a photographer, she was self-taught, influenced by André Kertész, idolizing W. Eugene Smith, but primarily helped by her poodle Fang:

 When I was out walking in the street with Fang I saw everything, felt everything.
 He had a great instinct.
 He taught me how to look, because he never missed a thing.